u1i/amplify-central/v7-to-amplify-central-api.md

 ## Starting Point: API Manager v7

-Let's look at our initial state, we have two API endpoints (from the [Yoisho Open Banking Project](https://github.com/u1i/yoisho)) virtualized in API Manager:
+Let's look at our initial state, we have two API endpoints (from the [Yoisho Open Banking Project](https://github.com/u1i/yoisho)) virtualized in API Manager running in a dockerized environment on my local machine:

 ![](./resources/v7-1.png)